SDMNNY/saad-readme-generator/README.md

 ## Description
 Automated Read Me Generator!
-The purpose behind this application is to allow hard working coders a sense of ease.
-Using this generator will help ease burden for coders during long and stressful projects, this application will create a readme instantly!
+The purpose behind this application is to allow hard working coders to have a sense of ease.
+Using this generator will help erase burden for coders during long and stressful projects, this application will create a readme instantly!
 Give it a try!!!

 ## Table of Contents